jper2/Chat/README.md

 - **Delete Messages**: Users can delete their own messages.
 Deleted messages are removed from the chat in real-time.

 ### **4. Authentication**
-- Users must log in to access the chat.
+- Users must log in to chat.
 - The application uses JWT-based authentication to identify users.
 - Logged-in users can see their username displayed in the navigation bar.